alemar11/ios-watchos-tvos-macos-resources/README.md

 * [RPModalGestureTransition](https://github.com/naoyashiga/RPModalGestureTransition)
 * [PennyPincher](https://github.com/fe9lix/PennyPincher) - A fast gesture recognizer based on the PennyPincher algorithm, written in Swift.
 * [Sensitive](https://github.com/igormatyushkin014/Sensitive) - Fresh look at work with gestures in Swift.
+* [SHFSignature](https://github.com/felipesantolim/SHFSignature) - It's a simple class that provide to draw a signature and result in UIImage.
 * [Signature-Capture](https://github.com/vigneshuvi/iOS-Signature-Capture) - iOS-Signature-Capture is helps to capture the user signature with name and signed date in iOS and supports both Objective-c and Swift languages.
 * [Standard-Template-Protocols](https://github.com/cconeil/Standard-Template-Protocols) - Protocols for your every day iOS needs.
 * [Tactile](https://github.com/delba/Tactile) - The Swift way to add UIGestureRecognizer and to react to UIControlEvents.